-Circumstances where an animal benefits from fostering including:
+Circumstances where an animal benefits from fostering include:

 Since puppies and kittens draw a lot of attention and interest, we typically do not place them into foster care, unless there is a special reason for doing so.

 All foster placements are done on 30-day terms.
-A foster home may be contacted by a PVHS near the term’s end date to assess the animal.
-The Shelter Manager will determine if the animal would benefit from another term and discuss with the foster home if they are willing to continue fostering.
+A foster home may be contacted by a PVHS team member near the term’s end date to assess the animal.
+The Animal Care Coordinator will determine if the animal would benefit from another term and discuss with the foster home if they are willing to continue fostering.

 The PVHS appreciates when foster homes donate supplies but we don't require that foster homes do so.
 We always provide the food and other supplies can be provided where needed.
 Supplies are available at the shelter and arrangements can be made for pick up during the term.